josephsmithberger/XogotDocs/Documentation.docc/Testflight.md

-# Testing Xogot: on iPad: TestFlight
+# Testing Xogot: Godot on iPad

 Xogot is an iPadOS UI for the Godot game engine.